solanav/grimoire/README.md

 - [ ] Add an easy way to create POCs and export them so Grimoire can use them.
 - [ ] Add write utilities to Grimoire.
 - [x] Add execute utilities to Grimoire.
-- [ ] Add a more precise way of expressing capabilities and not just `:read`, `:write` and `:execute`.
+- [ ] Add a more precise way of expressing glyphs and not just `:read`, `:write` and `:execute`.
-- [ ] Add a graph like representation of capabilities and how they can be chained together.
+- [ ] Add a graph like representation of glyphs and how they can be chained together.
-- [ ] Add a way to easily share capabilities with other users.
+- [ ] Add a way to easily share glyphs with other users.
-- [ ] Add some kind of database to store loot and other stuff.
+- [x] Add some kind of database to store relics and other stuff.
 - [ ] Add logging.
 - [ ] Add a way to easily create a report of the pentest.
-- [ ] Add some testing maybe.
+- [ ] Add some testing of new glyphs and spells so we can even make transmutations automatic.
 - [x] Add a deployable binary for persistance.